Rural Public Health

 How can I locate my local governmental public health agency?

 Check your local phonebook for a listing of your local governmental public health agency or contact your town or city government offices.
 The agency may serve the city and/or the county and be listed as a health department, board of health, health district, or public health agency.
-If your community does not have a local public health agency, contact your state Department of Public Health to learn about other agencies that may be providing public health services in your community.
+If your community does not have a local public health agency, contact your state health department to learn about other agencies that may be providing public health services in your community.

 I am interested in pursuing a higher degree related to rural public health.
 Where should I start, and how can I find out about training and educational opportunities?